Tff27/tff27/README.md

 ### Hi there 👋

 ### About Me
-Hi I’m **Tiago Fonseca**, a software engineer from Portugal.
+Hey I’m **Tiago Fonseca**, a software engineer from Portugal.
-I have started coding when I was about 15 years old at school.
+I started coding when I was about 15 years old at school.
 Since then I've mainly worked with .net!
 From web forms to the latest thing there is at .net stack.
 Over the past years, I've **designed, developed, and deploy** a variety of projects using different technologies.